sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

 [OPTION BEGIN [Node.js]]
 >- Make sure you're logged in to your container registry.
 >
->- If you're using any device with a non-x86 processor (e.g. MacBook M1/M2) you need to instruct Docker to use x86 images by setting the **DOCKER_DEFAULT_PLATFORM** environment variable using the command `export DOCKER_DEFAULT_PLATFORM=linux/amd64`.
+>- If you're using any device with a non-x86 processor (for example, MacBook M1/M2), you need to instruct Docker to use x86 images by setting the **DOCKER_DEFAULT_PLATFORM** environment variable using the command `export DOCKER_DEFAULT_PLATFORM=linux/amd64`.
 Check [Environment variables](https://docs.docker.com/engine/reference/commandline/cli/#environment-variables) for more info.

 #### Build the CAP Node.js and the database image